TekSavvy demands refunds from internet suppliers

 TekSavvy's announcement comes a day after the Federal Court of Appeal ruled against Bell, Rogers and several other carriers that sought to overturn a 2019 regulator's order for them to slash wholesale rates retroactively and refund excess amounts collected over several years.

-The CRTC's order was stayed last September by the appeal court, meaning the rates charged to independent ISPs didn't change and the big carriers weren't required to pay the rebates.
+The CRTC's order was stayed last September by the appeal court, meaning the rates charged to independent ISPs didn't change and the big carriers weren't required to pay the rebates until the court issued its final judgments.

+The 3-0 ruling Thursday rejected the big carriers' arguments and ordered them to pay TekSavvy and its industry association for the cost of fighting the appeal.

+TekSavvy said Friday that the judgment means the court has lifted the stay that blocked the CRTC decision in August 2019.

 The company is based in Chatham, Ont., and its largest base of customers in Ontario, where Bell and Rogers are the largest internet service providers.